Sikandar-005/WRO-2025-Future-Engineers---TEAM-BAITUSSALAM/README.md

 <img width="197" height="256" alt="download" src="https://github.com/user-attachments/assets/0e03e373-d699-4b1d-b68f-fd0811d3ac7c" />

-This repository presents our docmentation needed for the WRO 25(Future Engineers).
+This repository presents our documentation needed for the WRO 25(Future Engineers).
 It covers all the aspects of the competition — starting from our team introduction, Robot design, components used, programmes, mechanisms, and the performances.
 It showcases our team's hardwork and dedictaion to this competition.

 # Content Table